chooyan-eng/crop_your_image/README.md

 ),
 ```

 Because `_controller.crop()` only kicks the cropping process, this method returns immediately without any cropped image data.
-You can always obtain the result of cropping images via `onCropped` callback of `Crop` Widget.
+You can obtain the result of cropping images via `onCropped` callback of `Crop` Widget.

 ### Advanced
 All the properties of `Crop` and their usages are below.